EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ## More information

-The following pages provide more detailed information about the aspects of Open OnDemand covered in this walkthrough:
+The following pages provide detailed information about all aspects of Open OnDemand introduced in this walkthrough:

 * [Run jobs](jobs.md)
 * [Run containers](containers.md)